lrspeiser/sigmagravity/README.md

 ### 5.3.
 Clusters (hierarchical NUTS‑grid; N≈10 + blind hold‑outs)

-Using a hierarchical calibration on a curated tier‑1/2 sample (N≈10), together with triaxial projection, source‑redshift distributions P(z_s), and baryonic surface‑density profiles Σ_baryon(R) (gas + BCG/ICL), the Σ‑Gravity kernel reproduces Einstein radii without dark matter halos.
+Using a hierarchical calibration on a curated tier‑1/2 sample (N≈10), together with triaxial projection, source‑redshift distributions P(z_s), and baryonic surface‑density profiles Σ_baryon(R) (gas + BCG/ICL), the Σ‑Gravity kernel reproduces Einstein radii without invoking particle dark-matter halos in these calculations.
 In a blind hold‑out test on Abell 2261 and MACS J1149.5+2223, posterior‑suggestive coverage is 2/2 inside the 68% interval (coverage = fraction of observed θ_E inside the model’s 68% posterior‑suggestive interval, PPC) and the median fractional error is 14.9%.
 The population amplitude is μ_A = 4.6 ± 0.4 with intrinsic scatter σ_A ≈ 1.5; the mass‑scaling exponent γ = 0.09 ± 0.10 is consistent with zero.
 • Posterior (γ‑free vs γ=0): ΔWAIC ≈ +0.01 ± 2.5 (inconclusive).
 • **Parsimony:** Given ΔWAIC ≈ 0 ± 2.5, we adopt γ=0 as the preferred baseline (Occam's razor) and retain the mass‑scaled model as a constrained extension for future, larger samples.
 • 5‑fold k‑fold (N=10): **coverage 16/18 = 88.9%**, |Z|>2 = 0, **median fractional error = 7.9%**.